-We lease approximately 5,000 square feet of combined laboratory and office space in Pittsburgh, Pennsylvania that we use in our research and development efforts.
-We established the geographic locations of our research and development operations based on proximity to the relevant market expertise and access to available talent pools.
-We presently plan on extending our current lease, which ends in October 2018.
+We lease approximately 25,000 square feet of combined laboratory and office space in Pittsburgh, Pennsylvania that we use for our research, development and manufacturing efforts.
+We established the geographic locations of our operations based on proximity to the relevant market expertise and access to available talent pools.
+Our current lease expires in February 2027.

 Item 3.
-Legal Proceedings.
+Legal Proceedings